Sarkodie (rapper): 2009–2012: Makye and Rapperholic

-Following his collaboration with Hammer, Sarkodie recorded his debut album Makye.
+Following his collaboration with Hammer, Sarkodie recorded his debut album, Makye.
 Its production was primarily handled by Killbeatz and Jayso.
 The album features guest appearances from Kwaw Kese, J-Town, Sway, and Paedae of R2Bees.
 Makye received positive reviews from critics and fans.
 It was supported by a concert held at Holy City Gardens in Accra.
 On 16 September 2009, Sarkodie performed alongside Busta Rhymes at the Busta Rhymes Live in Ghana concert.
 In 2010, his "Push" and "Baby" songs were ranked ninth and thirteenth on Joy FM's Top 50 songs of 2009, respectively.
-The album's lead single "Baby" which features Mugeez of R2bees became an instant hit and gave Sarkodie exposure.

-Sarkodie's second studio album Rapperholic was released in 2012.
+Sarkodie's second studio album, Rapperholic, was released in 2012.
 It features guest appearances from Efya, Chidynma, Mugeez of R2Bees, Obrafour, Jayso and EL.
 The album was supported by five singles: "Good Bye", "One Time For Your Mind", "You Go Kill Me", "Living Legend", and "Onyame Nhyira".
 It received positive reviews from music critics.
 Sarkodie went on a nationwide tour to support the album.
 Rapperholic earned Sarkodie his first BET nomination and subsequent win.
 Sarkodie was also featured on the BET Hip Hop Awards cypher alongside Talib Kweli, Jean Grae and Ab-Soul.
 He was the only African act featured on the cypher.

 On 7 July 2012, Sarkodie kicked off his tour of Canada.
 He toured the United States in August 2012, performing in cities and states such as New York City, Ohio, New Jersey, Maryland, Atlanta, Chicago, Texas and Massachusetts.
 After releasing Rapperholic, Sarkodie embarked on a tour to promote the album.
 On 27 August 2012, Sarkodie performed alongside R2Bees, Fally Ipupa and Iyanya at the Africa Unplugged Music Festival.
 In 2012, Sarkodie performed "How Low" with Ludacris at the 020 Live concerts.